seandeanx/Cyclistic-bike-share-analysis-case-study/README.md

 ## Final Conclusion:

-The analysis of the 2019 and 2020 data reveals clear differences in usage patterns between casual riders and subscribers.
+The analysis of the **January 1 to March 31, 2019, and 2020** data reveals clear differences in usage patterns between casual riders and subscribers.
 By targeting casual riders with tailored marketing strategies, including cost savings, flexibility, and unlimited access, Cyclistic can successfully convert them into annual members, increasing both membership and revenue.